Park improvement projects

 Glen Rouge Campground – the only campground in the City of Toronto – is undergoing a number of important infrastructure and visitor experience improvements.
 This revitalization project includes below ground sewer and water updates, improvements to site planning and accessibility, and visitor experience enhancements.
 To allow for these improvements, the campground will need to close during the 2020/2021 operating seasons.
 The revitalized and refurbished campground will reopen to visitors in the spring of 2022.

 Planning and community engagement is currently underway for a new 2.5 km boardwalk trail that will provide an in-park connection from Rouge Beach to the Mast Trail and campground.
-Parks Canada is partnering with the Waterfront Regeneration Trust and other partners on this important community project, which aims to improve community access to this unique waterfront environment and improving the local ecological integrity through significant inland marsh and aquatic habitat restoration.
-Also planned are Improvements to the day use areas at each end of the new trail, including a new washroom facility at the start of the Mast Trail.
+Parks Canada is partnering with the Waterfront Regeneration Trust, Friends of Rouge National Urban Park and other partners on this important community project, which aims to mitigate the effects of climate change, erosion and flooding, while restoring marshland habitat and improving accessibility and visitor safety.
+Also planned are improvements to the day use areas at each end of the new trail, including a new washroom facility at the start of the Mast Trail.

 Visitor Learning and Community Centre